How to Kill Bracken

 That’s why cutting alone will never work.
 You’re essentially giving it a haircut while leaving the entire plant intact underground.

-But bracken can be killed permanently – you just need to understand how it works and attack it properly.
+But bracken can be killed permanently.
+You just need to understand how it works and attack it properly.

 How to Identify Bracken